-Certain types of memory mapped interconnect solutions provides a hardware based multicast environment.
+Certain types of memory mapped interconnect solutions provide a hardware based multicast environment.
 Multicast functionality enables a single write transaction to reach multiple targets.
 A CPU store, DMA write or some other device that can do a posted write to the mapped multicast address can typically initiate the transaction.

-Dolphin has extended the SISCI API to support multicast/reflective memory, currently available with the Dolphin Express DX and IX interconnect family.
+Dolphin has extended the SISCI API to support multicast/reflective memory, currently available with the Dolphin Express DX, IX and PX and MX interconnect family.
 The multicast functionality is normally only available when your systems are connected using a network switch (The multicast is normally implemented in the switch).

-The initialization of a multicast segment is very similar to initialization of regular remote segments;
+The initialization of a multicast segment is very similar to initialization of regular remote segments.

-The segment Id is used to specify the reflective memory Id and must be between 0 and max number of reflective memory segments supported by the hardware (max 6 for Dolphin Express DX, max 4 for Dolphin Express IX).
+The segment ID is used to specify the reflective memory ID and must be between 0 and the maximum number of reflective memory segments supported by the hardware (e.g. max of 4 for Dolphin Express IX).

-To allocate, prepare or map a segment, the SCI_FLAG_BROADCAST flag must be set.
-You should use DIS_BROADCAST_NODEID_GROUP_ALL as nodeId, for remote operations that needs the remote nodeId as parameter.
+To allocate, prepare or map a segment, the SCI FLAG BROADCAST flag must be set.
+You should use DIS BROADCAST NODEID GROUP ALL as nodeId, for remote operations that needs the remote nodeId as parameter.